Honda Ridgeline Insurance Rates

 Use our free comparison tool above to start comparing Honda Ridgeline insurance costs.

-U.S. average insurance rates for a Honda Ridgeline are $1,472 a year for full coverage insurance.
-Comprehensive costs on average $306, collision insurance costs $536, and liability is estimated at $450.
-Liability-only coverage costs approximately $518 a year, and high-risk coverage costs around $3,180.
-Teens pay the highest rates at up to $5,536 a year.
+Average auto insurance rates for a Honda Ridgeline are $1,472 annually for full coverage insurance.
+Comprehensive insurance costs on average $306 a year, collision costs $536, and liability is $450.
+Liability-only coverage costs around $518 a year, with high-risk coverage costing $3,180 or more.
+Teens receive the highest rates at $5,536 a year or more.

 Average premium for full coverage: $1,472

-Prices include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 states and for different Ridgeline trim levels.
+Prices are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 states and Ridgeline trim levels.

-Using a 40-year-old driver as an example, Honda Ridgeline insurance prices range from as low as $518 for just liability insurance to a much higher rate of $3,180 for a high-risk insurance policy.
+Using a middle-aged driver as an example, prices range go from as cheap as $518 for just the minimum liability insurance to a high of $3,180 for high-risk insurance.

-The ranges above illustrate why anyone shopping for car insurance should get quotes based on a specific location and risk profile, instead of using averaged prices.
+These examples illustrate why it is important to compare rates quotes based on a specific location and their own personal driving habits, instead of using averaged prices.

 Use the form below to get customized rates for your location.